 Arbitrators and users

-Armed with the newly established CAA Court of Arbitration, and the quality and diversity of the arbitrators, the CAA and the CAAI are particularly suitable for potential users involved in transactions or disputes with either Chinese-speaking parties or other Chinese and/or Taiwanese elements.
+Armed with the newly established CAA Court of Arbitration, the quality and the diversity of our arbitrators, the CAA and CAAI are particularly suitable for potential users involved in transactions or disputes with either Chinese-speaking parties or other Chinese and/or Taiwanese elements.

-The CAA has cooperative arrangements regarding information exchange, recommendation of mediators/arbitrators, facility assistance, etc, with 35 institutions in Europe, America, Asia and Africa.
+The CAA has cooperative arrangements regarding information exchange, recommendation of mediators/arbitrators, facility assistance, etc., with 36 institutions in Europe, America, Asia and Africa.
 The CAA is also member of arbitral institution groups, such as the Asia Pacific Regional Arbitration Group and the International Council for Commercial Arbitration.
-Since joining the collective response of international arbitration communities to the covid-19 pandemic, the CAA has actively offered its newly upgraded videoconferencing and virtual hearing facilities to support arbitration administered by sister organisations.
+Since joining the collective response of international arbitration communities to the covid-19 pandemic, the CAA actively offered its newly upgraded videoconferencing and virtual hearing facilities to support arbitration administered by the sister organisations.

 The CAA and the CAAI have continuously held conferences, seminars and other events.
-Most notably, the CAA and the Taiwan Bar Association co-hosted the 2021 Taiwan Arbitration Week in October 2021, which incorporated the long-standing annual Taipei International Conference on Arbitration and Mediation as part of the event.
-These conferences and events were valued by participants from all over the world.
+Most notably, the CAA and the Taiwan Bar Association co-hosted the 2022 Taiwan Arbitration Week in October 2022, which incorporated the long-standing annual Taipei International Conference on Arbitration and Mediation as part of the event.
+These conferences and events were celebrated by participants from all over the world.